-- b.
+- a.
+Mandibulata: those with well developed mandibles for biting and chewing - b.
 Chelicerata: Those that utilize a pair appendage called 'chelicerae near the oral opening - c.
 Trilobitomorpha: those known from fossils whose none of their appendages was modified for feeding